tensorpack/tensorpack/docs/tutorial/dataflow.md

 ### Parallelize the Pipeline

-DataFlow includes carefully optimized parallel runners and parallel mappers: `Multi{Thread,Process}{Runner,MapData}`.
+DataFlow includes **carefully optimized** parallel runners and parallel mappers: `Multi{Thread,Process}{Runner,MapData}`.
 Runners execute multiple clones of a dataflow in parallel.
 Mappers execute a mapping function in parallel on top of an existing dataflow.
 You can find details in the [API docs](../modules/dataflow.html) under the "parallel" and "parallel_map" section.

-The [Efficient DataFlow](efficient-dataflow.html) give a deeper dive on how to use them to optimize your data pipeline.
+[Parallel DataFlow tutorial](parallel-dataflow.html) give a deeper dive on how to use them to optimize your data pipeline.

 ### Run the DataFlow

 When training with tensorpack, typically it is the `InputSource` interface that runs the DataFlow.

-When using DataFlow alone without other tensorpack components, you need to call `reset_state()` first to initialize it, and then use the generator however you like:
+When using DataFlow alone without tensorpack, you need to call `reset_state()` first to initialize it, and then use the generator however you like: